ACT: Agentic Classification Tree: Experiments

-The three LLM-based baseline methods above (CoT, DSPy, TextGrad) are initialized with task-specific prompts that explicitly state the classification objective and define the target classes (e.g., for DIAGNO, whether a case indicates Tuberculosis).
-In contrast, ACT begins from a generic, task-agnostic query (``Based on the provided example, does it belong to the positive class?''), without access to the task description, class names, or any domain-specific information.
+\paragraph{Configurations.} The three prompt-based baseline methods (CoT, DSPy, TextGrad) are initialized with task-specific prompts that explicitly state the classification objective and define the target classes (e.g., for DIAGNO, whether a case indicates Tuberculosis).
+In contrast, ACT begins from a generic, task-agnostic query (``Based on the provided example, does it belong to the positive class?''), without access to the task description or class names.
 Consequently, ACT must uncover the task through successive node's question-refinement iterations, making the comparison conservative with respect to considered baselines.
-We vary two hyperparameters of the proposed ACT algorithm: the maximum tree depth \(d\) and the number of prompt refinement steps per node \(k\), exploring different configurations in our experiments.
-To control input length and computational cost, \(f_{\text{purity}}\) is restricted to at most \(m\) randomly selected well-classified and \(m\) randomly selected misclassified instances per group (with \(m=50\) in our experiments).
-To ensure a fair comparison, all methods are evaluated using identical underlying language models.
+We vary two hyperparameters of the proposed ACT algorithm: the tree depth \(d\) and the number of prompt refinement steps per node \(k\).
+To control input length and computational cost, \(f_{\text{purity}}\) uses at most \(m\) randomly selected well-classified and \(m\) randomly selected misclassified instances per group (with \(m=50\) in our experiments).